MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 ## Download and install the app

-Users can install and use the Dynamics 365 Remote Assist app on their HoloLens 2 or mobile devices.
+Users can install and use the Dynamics 365 Remote Assist app on their HoloLens 2 devices.

 ### Prerequisites